splunk/addonfactory-ucc-generator/docs/quickstart.md

 Now you should see an archive created on the same level as your `globalConfig.json`.

-Now you can go to Splunk and install this add-on using the generated archive.
+Now you can go to Splunk and install this add-on using the generated archive. <!--- go to Splunk meaning where?>

 After validating that the add-on was loaded correctly and all the basic operations are working, you can extend the functionality of the input by copying and